 Blue slopes are easy, red slopes medium difficulty, black slopes difficult and yellow pistes are routes that are marked but not maintained.

 High peaks are gorgeous but also bring the risk of avalanches.
-Before you are headed up to the mountain, make sure to check the weather report and avalanche warnings.
+Before you head up to the mountain, make sure to check the weather report and avalanche warnings.
 Though the resorts close if there is immediate danger, it’s good to inform yourself beforehand.
-Also, make sure you have a tracker in your ski clothing for worst case scenarios.
+Also, make sure you have a tracker in your ski clothing for worst-case scenarios.